Ab-Romia/Zaylon-Capstone/CAPSTONE_WRITEUP.md

 ## Conclusion

-**Flowinit demonstrates that agentic AI systems can deliver measurable business value** in real-world e-commerce applications.
+**Zaylon demonstrates that agentic AI systems can deliver measurable business value** in real-world e-commerce applications.
 By implementing:

 1. **Hierarchical multi-agent architecture** for specialization
 2. **10 LangChain tools** for external data integration